A to Z

 YouTube – big Y, big tee

-Zip - capital 'Z' if referring to a software package, or hardware ('Zip drive', 'Zip disk').
+Zip - Capital 'Z' when referring to the software utility Zip and when referring to hardware ('Zip drive', 'Zip disk').

-zip - lower case if the noun for the file compression algorithm; for adjectival use in the same sense ('a zip file'); or as the verb for making those files ('to zip a document').
+- Lowercase as the verb for making those files ('to zip a document').

 Zsh - can be thought of as doing the same thing as Bash, so we treat it the same.